Azure/azure-functions-templates/Documentation/mobileTableIn.md

 Using Mobile Apps table binding requires setting up an app setting.
-See these docs to see the full details: [go to azure.com](https://azure.microsoft.com/en-us/documentation/articles/functions-bindings-mobile-apps/#create-an-environment-variable-for-your-mobile-app-backend-url)
+See these docs to see the full details: <a href="https://azure.microsoft.com/en-us/documentation/articles/functions-bindings-mobile-apps/#create-an-environment-variable-for-your-mobile-app-backend-url" target="_blank">go to azure.com</a>

 #### Settings for Mobile Apps input binding